 My mixed media paintings portray the fragility of human connections.
 Artworks created in the past year depict the subjugation of women and people of color.
 The artworks I create are a part of my journey and the injustices I witness.
 I am grateful to explore this creative path.

 Elements of race, gender and relationships are portrayed as fragmented and sometimes disparate with recognizable eyes staring back at the viewer.
 This body of work similarly echoes themes of uncertainty.
 The current social climate where we are acutely aware of, and often tormented by our present selves, begs us toconsider the vast and unknowable potentials of our futures.

 As a collector of ephemera, objects with personal context are included in some of my paintings.
 Images I photographed of doors, windows and locks reflect the complex open and closed emotions in relationships.

 The collages of Romare Bearden and Deborah Roberts are a source of inspiration to me.

 I studied art at the State University of New Paltz, with a Bachelor of Science degree in Art Education.
-Raised in Hartsdale, New York, I lived in NYC for 20 years prior to raising my family in Richmond, Virginia.
+Raised in Hartsdale, New York, I divide my time between NYC and Richmond, Virginia.